Last Update: September 27, 2024

 About 40 percent of the nutrition in a teaspoon of bee pollen comes from protein, which is pretty significant for a plant-based substance.
 The other 60 percent includes essential amino acids, vitamins, enzymes, beneficial fatty acids, and 28 different minerals such as calcium, magnesium, selenium, nucleic acids, lecithin, and cysteine.
 Although it’s nutrient-dense, bee pollen is low in calories, which means it won’t turn your smoothie into a calorie bomb.

-The bee byproduct also has antioxidant activity, and works with the body to fight free radicals that damage cells and cause chronic illnesses (including cancer), nerve cell injury, and even premature aging.
+The bee byproduct also has antioxidant activity, and works with the body to fight free radicals that damage cells and may cause chronic illnesses, nerve cell injury, and even premature aging.
 Antioxidants help prevent disease in the long term, and also boost the immune system come cold and flu season: The antimicrobial properties of bee pollen keep illness at bay, and it’s been studied as a remedy for seasonal and environmental allergies.
 Throw a tablespoon into the blender, and then sprinkle some on top with other superfoods like hemp hearts, chia seeds, and goji berries.

 Time to get familiar with ashwagandha.
 This tiny red fruit is well known for its powerful restorative effects in India, where Ayurvedic medicine originated nearly 5,000 years ago.
 Usually ingested as a tea or in powder form, the earthy-tasting herb is used to strengthen the immune system, improve vitality and vigor, and boost energy levels.
 It’s basically nature’s energy drink—and the perfect addition to a morning smoothie.